Venskovich/casino121bot/README.md

 # casino121bot (inactive)
-The fun bot, which represents classical casino roulette
+The fun bot, which represents classical casino roulette.
+That was fun project, so I didn't divide it into files

 https://t.me/casino121bot